s-hironobu/pg_plan_inspector/README.md

 2. [pg_show_plans](https://github.com/cybertec-postgresql/pg_show_plans) shows the execution plans of all current running SQL statements.
 Unlike pg_query_plan and pg_query_state, pg_show_plans shows the execution plan that only contains the estimated values and not the actual values.

-Query progress indicators were previously studied [[4](#references)].
+Query progress indicators were previously studied [[7](#references)].
 However, it seems that it is not currently being extensively researched.

-Two interesting demonstrations will be shown at [VLDB 2021: Demonstrations](http://vldb.org/2021/?program-schedule-demonstrations).
+Two interesting demonstrations were shown at [VLDB 2021: Demonstrations](http://vldb.org/2021/?program-schedule-demonstrations).
   + PostCENN: PostgreSQL with Machine Learning Models for Cardinality Estimation
-  + DBMind: A Self-Driving Platform in openGauss
+  + DBMind: A Self-Driving Platform in openGauss[[11](#references)]

 ## 6. Limitations and Warning